 If you're having problems with code generation, or see error markers on your project POM.XML configuration files, it's likely that you are running API Studio behind a corporate firewall, and need to configure Maven's proxy settings for internet access.

 You will need to know the host, port, and in some cases the login credentials for your internet proxy.
-We recommend that you coordinate with your IT support team to determine the correct proxy settings, and make sure that you're use of these settings follows your organization's network security policies and guidelines.
+We recommend that you coordinate with your IT support team to determine the correct proxy settings, and make sure that your use of these settings follows your organization's network security policies and guidelines.

 The following links may have useful information to inspect your current proxy settings: